duereg/hugo-site/content/blog/20190202-project-planning-notes.md

 ## Kickoff & Milestones
 - Clear Milestones
+  - What is the smallest thing we can deliver to our customers/partners so they can validate our approach?
 - Clear outline of project goals and milestones, this helps us fall back on the main objective when things get unorganized
 - Kick Off!
     - Celebration, where we're going